apnadkarni/blt/doc/tabset.rst

     scrollbar).

   **-selectbackground** *bgName*
     Sets the color to use when displaying background of the selected tab.
+    *BgName** may be a color name or the name of a background object created by the **blt::background** command.
 Individual tabs can override this option by setting the tab's **-selectbackground** option.
-    FIXME

   **-selectcommand** *cmdString*
     Specifies a default TCL script to be associated with tabs.
 This